White Bull Roman Oil Lamp

 - Inventory on the way

-White cattle were considered to be of great value and importance to the Greeks and Romans, and feature in several of their myths.
-Therefor it is little surprised that these highly prized creatures would be used as inspiration for this high statue ceramic lamp.
+White cattle were considered of great value and importance to the Greeks and Romans and featured in several of their myths.
+Therefore it is little surprise that these highly prized creatures would be used as inspiration for this high statue ceramic lamp.

-Apollo had one of his sacred white cattle caught and sacrificed by the new born Hermes, who then used the cows guts to make the first lyre as a gift for, and apology to, Apollo.
+Apollo had one of his sacred white cattle caught and sacrificed by the newborn Hermes, who then used the guts to make the first lyre as a gift for, and apology to Apollo.
 Thus adding music and song to Apollo's list of responsibilities.

 A white bull also began the tale of the Minotaur.
-In order to secure his place as king of Crete over his brother, Minos prayed to Poseidon for help.
-As a sign of his support Poseidon sent a white a bull to Minos so that he could sacrifice it in Poseidon's honour.
-On seeing the magnificent creature Minos decided to keep the bull as part of his herd, and instead sacrificed one of this own inferior bulls.
-Poseidon was no amused!
-As revenge he caused Minos' wife Pasiphae to fall in love with the white bull, which resulted in the birth of the Minotaur.
+To secure his place as king of Crete over his brother, Minos prayed to Poseidon for help.
+As a sign of his support, Poseidon sent a white bull to Minos so that he could sacrifice it in Poseidon's honour.
+On seeing the magnificent creature, Minos decided to keep the bull as part of his herd and instead sacrificed one of this own inferior bulls.
+Poseidon was not amused!
+As revenge, he caused Minos' wife Pasiphae to fall in love with the white bull, which resulted in the birth of the Minotaur.

-The continent of Europe gets it's name from Europa, the beautiful daughter on King Agenor, who caught the eye of Zeus.
-To hide his affair from Hera he transformed himself into a white bull and tempted Europa to jump onto his back.
-Once safely astride his back the bull flew into the air heading for the isles of Greece, much to the delight of Europa who was so thrilled by the beautiful lands passing below her that the entire contingent of Europe was names after her.
+The continent of Europe gets its name from Europa, the beautiful daughter of King Agenor, who caught the eye of Zeus.
+To hide his affair from Hera, he transformed himself into a white bull and tempted Europa to jump onto his back.
+Once safely astride his back, the bull flew into the air heading for the isles of Greece, much to the delight of Europa, who was so thrilled by the beautiful lands passing below her that the entire continent of Europe was named after her.

 Approx 215 mm long, 70 mm high, 110 mm wide

 Health and Safety